 There are many restaurants in St Albans, with these particularly geared up for large groups.

-The Abbot's Kitchen cafe, overlooking the nearby park, is the perfect place to enjoy tea after you visit [...]
+The Abbot's Kitchen cafe, a stone's throw away from the nearby park, is the perfect place to pick [...]